42dx/edgio-go-sdk/README.md

 This func outsources the process of getting an auth token from Edgio's Auth service.
 It assumes Edgio's standard auth endpoint as a default URL, but that can be overwritten by your own, in the event of an enterprise/self-hosted app.

-Check a more in-depth documentation of this package [here](internal/token/README.md).
+Check a more in-depth documentation of the `internal/token` package [here](internal/token/README.md).

 <p align="right"><em><a href="#table-of-contents">back to top</a></em></p>